 The Healing Intelligence of Essential Oils: Pine is a common adrenal tonic.
 Although pine is generally not irritating, because of the number of different types of pine, each one needs to be tested for its irritating potential.

-The Complete Book of Essential Oils and Aromatherapy: Use scotch pine for rheumatism, muscle pain and injury, muscle fatigue, tired and heavy legs, gout, sinus congestion, bronchitis, general debility and fatigue, and mental and nervous exhaustion.
+The Complete Book of Essential Oils and Aromatherapy: Uses of pine essential oil include rheumatism, muscle pain and injury, muscle fatigue, tired and heavy legs, gout, sinus congestion, bronchitis, general debility and fatigue, and mental and nervous exhaustion.

 The Encyclopedia of Essential Oils (updated edition): Use scotch pine in skin care for cuts, sores, lice, scabies, and excessive perspiration.
 The oil is also useful for relieving arthritis, gout, muscle aches and pains, rheumatism, poor circulation, colds, flu, fatigue, nervous exhaustion, and stress-related conditions.
 Scotch pine supports the respiratory system and may help relieve asthma, bronchitis, catarrh, coughs, sinusitis, and sore throat.